Threats from Strictly fans ‘brutal, relentless, unforgiving’ – Amanda Abbington

 Abbington also said she was not asked to come back for the final despite reports that she declined.

-She also claimed that there are 50 hours of video footage, from cameras she alleges were installed after she raised concerns during her first week, that Pernice “doesn’t want anyone to see”.
+She also claimed that there are 50 hours of video footage, from cameras she alleges were installed after she raised concerns during her first week, that Pernice “doesn’t want anyone to see”, which she says has been reviewed by the BBC.

 The actress also claims that producers were “shocked and horrified” after they viewed her training films, but says she is unable to provide more detail because of the ongoing BBC review of her complaint.